313rdWay/Rock-Paper-Scissors-Command-Line-Game-/README.md

 # Rock, Paper, Scissors (Command Line Game) by classicCoders

-At the MSU Apple Developer Academy in
+This command line game was created by me and my team for Challenge 3 of the MSU Apple Developer Academy.

 ## Background